lemberg/ios-permissions-service/README.md

 3. Find the *Carthage/Build* folder, which is in your project folder.
 Drag and drop `PermissionsService.framework` file, to the *Linked Frameworks and Libraries* section in *General* settings tab of your project.

-4. Do to “Build Phases” settings tab.
-Click the “+” icon and choose “New Run Script Phase”.
-Add the followin line to your script
+4. Do to *Build Phases* settings tab.
+Click the “+” icon and choose *New Run Script Phase*.
+Add the following line to your script

 ```swift
   /usr/local/bin/carthage copy-frameworks